What Happens If You Witness A Crime In Singapore? 4 Things To Do

 The amount of allowance must be at least $25 but cannot exceed $350.
 This allowance minimises the financial impact of participating in the legal process.

 Witnessing a crime can place an individual in a morally complex and legally binding situation.
-In Singapore, the decision not to report a witnessed crime carries significant legal consequences and ethical implications.
+In Singapore, the decision not to report a witnessed crime has significant legal and ethical implications.

-In situations where you witness a crime and choose not to report it, you may be seen as intentionally obstructing the course of justice.
+You may be seen as intentionally obstructing justice if you witness a crime and choose not to report it.
 Under Singaporean law, such an act can lead to severe penalties, including up to seven years in jail and/or fines.

 This is particularly serious in cases where your testimony or the information you hold could significantly impact the outcome of a legal proceeding or police investigation.